spatialos/gdk-for-unity/docs/reference/workflows/monobehaviour/creating-workers.md

 First, see [Connecting to SpatialOS]({{urlRoot}}/reference/concepts/connection-flows) to find out more about the connection flows for client-workers and server-workers).

-The [`DefaultWorkerConnector`]({{urlRoot}}/api/core/default-worker-connector) provides a default implementation on how to decide which connection flow to use based on the received command line arguments.
+The [`DefaultWorkerConnector`]({{urlRoot}}/api/core/default-worker-connector) provides a default implementation on how to decide which connection flow to use based on the command line arguments defined in your [worker launch configuration](https://docs.improbable.io/reference/13.7/shared/project-layout/launch-configuration).
+These arguments are used by SpatialOS to start your workers.
 You can change the behavior by overriding the `GetConnectionService` method.

 ## How to connect using the development authentication flow

 We provide an integration with the [development authentication flow](https://docs.improbable.io/reference/latest/shared/auth/development-authentication#developmentauthenticationtoken-maintenance) that you can use to connect your client-workers to a cloud deployment.
-This is especially important when working with [client-workers for mobile devices]({{urlRoot}}/reference/mobile/overview) or when you want your client to be able to choose the deployment it connects to.
+This is especially important when working with [client-workers for mobile devices]({{urlRoot}}/modules/mobile/overview) or when you want your client to be able to choose the deployment it connects to.

 The [`DefaultMobileWorkerConnector`]({{urlRoot}}/api/mobile/mobile-worker-connector) provides an example implementation on how to use the development authentication flow connecting via the [new v13.5+ Locator connection flow]({{urlRoot}}/reference/concepts/connection-flows#locator-connection-flow).